chipsalliance/firrtl-spec/spec.md

   myport.b <= porty
 ```

-The above circuit can be rewritten equivalently as follows.
+The above circuit can be rewritten as:

 ``` firrtl
 module MyModule :